marlinprotocol/oyster-serverless-devtools/README.md

 Deployment script can be found at `script/deploy/UserSample.ts`.
 Make sure to set existent Relay and USDC contract addresses in the script.
 Here are the steps to deploy the contract on Arbitrum Sepolia Testnet.

 Create an account using [metamask wallet](https://support.metamask.io/getting-started/getting-started-with-metamask/#how-to-install-metamask).
-Then, select Arbitrum Sepolia as network on Metamask extesion.
-Get some Arbitrum Sepolia Eths using [faucet](https://faucets.chain.link/sepolia).
+Then, select Arbitrum Sepolia as network on Metamask extension.
+Get some Arbitrum Sepolia ETHs using [faucet](https://faucets.chain.link/sepolia).
 Make sure that account private key is accessible.

-Next, follow the [guide](https://docs.arbiscan.io/getting-started/viewing-api-usage-statistics) to generate an Arbiscan API Key.
+Next, follow this [guide](https://docs.arbiscan.io/getting-started/viewing-api-usage-statistics) to generate an Arbiscan API Key.

 Now, create an `user_contract_builder/.env` file with following content.
 Fill the place holder with above generated value.
 ```